-Command relationships for significant incidents will generally follow the National Incident Management System (NIMS) or the Incident Command System (ICS).
-NIMS is tailored for multi-agency incidents, while ICS is used widely by the fire service during single-agency incidents.
-Both are very similar in form and function.
-The Emergency Support Function concept will be integrated into NIMS for EOC operations.
-These systems are depicted in the charts below.
+Command relationships for significant incidents will follow the National Incident Management System (NIMS) utilizing the Incident

+Command System (ICS).
+The National Incident Management System (NIMS) is a standardized approach to incident management developed by the United States Department of Homeland Security.
+The program was established nationally as required by Homeland Security Presidential Directive (HSPD) 5 and adopted locally by the Okaloosa County Board of County Commissioners.
+Additionally, the Emergency Support Function model is integrated into NIMS for EOC operations.
+These systems are depicted below.